Scheduling with Gaps: New Models and Algorithms: Maximizing the Number of Gaps

-\begin{lemma} For any sub-instance $\calK_{k,u,v}$ there is a schedule $S$ with $\MGaps_{k,u,v}$ gaps in the interval $[u,v]$ that has the EDF property and satisfies the following two conditions: \begin{description} \item{(i)} For any job $j\in \calK_{k,u,v}$, if $j$ is scheduled at time $S_j$ then all gaps in the interval $[r_j,S_j]$ have length at most $2$ (including the gap between $r_j$ and the first job). \item{(ii)} For each block $B$ of $S$, either all jobs in $B$ are scheduled at their release times or, assuming that $B$ does not start at $u$, the gap immediately to the left of $B$ has length $1$. \end{description} \end{lemma}
+\begin{lemma} For any sub-instance $\calJ_{k,u,v}$ there is a schedule $S$ with $\MGaps_{k,u,v}$ gaps in the interval $[u,v]$ that satisfies the following two conditions: \begin{description} \item{(i)} For any job $j\in \calJ_{k,u,v}$, if $j$ is scheduled at time $S_j$ then all gaps in the interval $[r_j,S_j]$ have length at most $2$ (including the gap between $r_j$ and the first job). \item{(ii)} For each block $B$ of $S$, either all jobs in $B$ are scheduled at their release times or, assuming that $B$ does not start at $u$, the gap immediately to the left of $B$ has length $1$. \end{description} \end{lemma}

-\begin{proof} As explained in Section~\ref{sec: preliminaries}, each schedule can be converted into an EDF schedule without changing the set of busy slots, so we can assume that $S$ has the EDF property.
+\begin{proof} We show that we can modify any schedule $S$ with $\MGaps_{k,u,v}$ gaps to have properties (i) and (ii).

-It remains to show that we can modify any schedule $S$ to have properties (i) and (ii).
-First, if some job $j$ violates property (i), suppose that $[x,x']$ is a gap with $r_j \le x < x+2 \le x' \le S_j-1$.
+First, suppose that some job $j$ violates property (i), that is $S$ has a gap $[x,x']$ such that $r_j \le x < x+2 \le x' \le S_j-1$.
 We can then move $j$ to time slot $x+1$.
 Removing $j$ from time slot $S_j$ can decrease the number of gaps at most by $1$ (if $j$ was in a block by itself).
 Rescheduling $j$ at time $x+1$ will increase the number of gaps by $1$.
 Thus overall the number of gaps cannot decrease.

-If $S$ has a block $B = [y,y']$ that violates property (ii), let $l$ be the first job in $B$ scheduled strictly after its release time $r_l$.
-Since all release times are different, we must have $r_l < y$.
-We can then move $l$ to slot $y-1$ and, since the gap that precedes $B$ has length at least $2$, the number of gaps will not decrease.
+If $S$ has a block $B = [y,y']$ that violates property (ii), choose $j$ to be the first job in $B$ with $S_j > r_j$.
+Since all release times are different, we must have $r_j < y$.
+We can then move $j$ to slot $y-1$ and, since the gap that precedes $B$ has length at least $2$, the number of gaps will not decrease.

 The two operations above convert the current schedule $S$ into a new schedule $S'$ whose set of busy slots is lexicographically smaller than that of $S$.
 The number of gaps in $S'$ is the same or larger than the number of gaps in $S$.
-Thus this process must eventually end, producing a schedule that satisfies conditions (i) and (ii). \end{proof}
+Thus this process must eventually end, producing a schedule that satisfies conditions (i) and (ii).